tiagopedutti/tiagopedutti/README.md

 # Tiago Pedutti - @tiagopedutti
 ---
-Technology enthusiast and loves teaching.
+Technology enthusiast and loves teaching.<br>
 In touch with the programming world since 10 years old :star:

 Here you can find some of my projects and code scratches since I've started as a programmer.